mattacox/locationanalysis/README.md

   A composite indicator combining rent burden, poverty, SNAP participation, unemployment, vacancy, and senior share to identify neighborhoods at higher risk of displacement pressures.
   *Typical range:* 0 (low risk) to 1 (high risk); *High risk:* above 0.6.

+  ℹ️ About Normalization:
+  The displacement risk index is normalized using all block groups in Granville County to create a consistent reference frame.
+This approach allows block groups in Oxford to be evaluated in context, highlighting which areas stand out not just locally, but county-wide.

+  An Oxford-only normalization would compress the score range and make internal differences appear larger, but it would limit comparability and may understate broader risk patterns.
+Oxford’s 12 block groups are small in number but internally diverse—normalizing at the county level supports clearer regional policy targeting without distorting intra-city variation.

+- **Media Gross Rent**
+  Median monthly rent paid by renters, in dollars.

 ## 🗺️ Interactive Map Viewer